emirariemir/emirariemir/README.md

 # Hi there 👾

 I'm a computer engineering student, based in Istanbul.
 I have a keen interest in overall technology and science but I'm currently focusing on mobile development and design.
 I have experience with various mobile development frameworks and I really enjoy creating dummy apps & games.
 I'm also into art and design.
 I'm familiar with most of the Adobe Creative tools and Figma.
-Don't know how you reached this adress in the world wide web but, I hope you like my work.
-Thnx
+Don't know how you reached this adress in the world wide web but, thanks for tuning in.

 ## Education